 Rainbows break out over Lake Pedder.
 Image credit: Graham Freeman & Tourism Australia

-Welcome to one of Tasmania’s great natural paradises; Derwent Valley.
+Welcome to Derwent Valley Tasmania, one of the state's great natural paradises.
 Here in the peaceful rural lands in the South of the largest island in Australia, two parallel worlds have come together to form one extroadinary region.
 This unique shire’s borders begin in the green and plentiful agricultural valley fed by Hobart’s iconic Derwent River, and extend West deep into the remote and mountainous forests that characterise great Southern island.
 Derwent Valley's wilderness lies immediately to the South of the Central Highlands, where the plateau that holds national treasures like Cradle Mountain and Lake St Clair descends into a vast, rugged, and wild valley.
 Here, the great forest of the Southwest kneels at the banks of Tasmania’s largest and most beautiful lakes; Lake Gordon and Lake Pedder.

 The stark landscapes of Gordon River Road.
 Image credit: Stu Gibson